cmckenz87/EPOCDoc/docs/docs/03-Rule types/declareTrigger.md

 ---
-sidebar_position: 1
+sidebar_position: 3
-title: FAQs
+title: "Declare trigger"
-slug: /faqs
 ---

-This page contains information about the Docs Tab.

-###
+This is just a test page.

 ### Python:

 ```python
 # Use the function and print the result.
 width = 10